VilNE-Scanner/VilNE/README.md

 * It then scans these subnets for web-interfaces on a variety of ports - The tool will attempt multiple ports, such as 443, 80, 8080 where web-interfaces are commonly hosted.

 * "Attacks" these interfaces - Again due to CORS restrictions, it is not possible to see the contents returned by requests - but this does not stop the tool sending them.
 Therefore, any RCEs (Either un-authenticated or authenticated with weak CSRF protections), could still be successful.
-  * Note - this uses 2 dummy attacks, but in principal this could be a large file externally hosted with a bank of attacks.
+  * Note - this uses 2 dummy attacks, a GET and a POST,  but in principal this could be a large file externally hosted with a bank of attacks.
 (Maybe something like the Mirai botnet uses)

 ## Why is it a problem?